A lot of us don’t know how to hang a picture, much less hang sheetrock. Plumbing? Electrical? HVAC? Forget about it.

 Speaking of bids, let’s carry this thought over into the next section.

-4 Easy Signs They Might Not Be the Right Remodeling Contractor for You
+4 Signs the Remodeling Contractor Might Not Be Right for You

-Outside of company reputation (something you should already have a firm grasp on after reading the last section), Andrey recommends that price should never be your primary motivating factor when choosing a contractor.
-Why?
+Outside of company reputation, Andrey recommends that price should never be your primary motivating factor when choosing a contractor.
+Instead, pay close attention to the following signs:

 Like your grandparents always told you, you usually get what you pay for.
-Specifically regarding contractors, it takes years of experience to be able to simultaneously juggle a hundred different aspects of any project, and to build strong connections with high-quality subcontractors (remember, contractors rarely perform the work themselves).
+For contractors, it takes years of experience to be able to simultaneously juggle a hundred different aspects of any project, and to build strong connections with high-quality subcontractors (remember, contractors rarely perform the work themselves).

 When it comes down to it, this experience and knowledge doesn’t always come cheap—nor should it.
 Keep this in mind if a contractor is coming in meaningfully lower than others you’ve interviewed.